nsoontie/IntroPython/README.md

 3. Install Python 3 using all of the defaults for installation except make sure to check **Make Anaconda the default Python**.
 4. Check the installation by loading "Anaconda Navigator" from the Start Menu.
-Once it is loaded, click "Launch" in the jupyter notebook dialogue.
+Once it is loaded, click "Launch" in the Jupyter notebook dialogue/box.
 Your web browser should open Jupyter notebook in a new tab.

 #### Mac Users
 1. Open http://continuum.io/downloads with your web browser.
 2. Download the Python 3 installer for OS X.
 3. Install Python 3 using all of the defaults for installation.
 4. Check the installation by opening a terminal window.
-Type jupyter notebook and press enter.
+Type `jupyter notebook` and press enter.
 Your web browser should open Jupyter notebook in a new tab.

 #### Linux Users